Azure-Samples/azureai-assistant-tool/config/instructions/function_impl.md

 ```
 6. Ensure your function handles errors gracefully and returns a clear error message in case of exceptions.
 7. Ensure function returns result using json.dumps() and where 'result' is key and its value is the result.
+8. The end result must be only code and must not contain triple backtics, otherwise, it is considered a failure.